 - State Bank of India (SBI)

-What are the DoE’s organizational functions?To provide our young people with adequate care, appropriate educational foundation and opportunity for higher study, the DOE continually assesses the educational and human resource requirements of our communities in exile.
+What are the DoE’s organizational functions?
+To provide our young people with adequate care, appropriate educational foundation and opportunity for higher study, the DOE continually assesses our communities’ educational and human resource requirements in exile.
 According to these needs, the DOE performs a wide variety of functions.
 Such functions include but are not limited to the following:

-- Providing administrative guidance in overseeing schools.
+- We are providing administrative guidance in overseeing schools.

-- Running an employment and placement bureau.
+- I am running an employment and placement bureau.

 - Continual research, planning and development.

-- Providing necessary buildings and constructions.
+- We are providing the necessary buildings and constructions.

-- Raising and appropriating funds.
+- I am raising and appropriating funds.

-What are the DoE’s activities?Sponsorship Program:
+What are the DoE’s activities?
+Sponsorship Program:

 Scholarship Program:

 Educational Research, Planning & Development: Tibetan exile education is a continual process of developing new ways and systems to express and promote our social, cultural and national identity while meeting the challenges of the time.
-While great strides have been made in providing a school education for every Tibetan refugee child, we aspire to expand existing programs and create new ones in areas of need such as, career planning, adult education, vocational training, and job placement.
+While great strides have been made in providing a school education for every Tibetan refugee child, we aspire to expand existing programs and create new ones in areas of need, such as career planning, adult education, vocational training, and job placement.
 To continually assess school and community needs, the DOE conducts relevant research as the basis of its planning, curriculum and human resource development.
-The following are DOE projects whose aims are to broaden and enhance the scope, effectiveness and relevancy of Tibetan education.1.
+The following are DOE projects aiming to broaden and enhance the scope, effectiveness and relevancy of Tibetan education.1.
 Tibetan National Education Policy Development,2.
 Human Resource Development,3.
 Teacher Training Development,4.
 Educational Infrastructure,5.
 Buildings & Construction & Resource Development.

-How does the DoE’s sponsorship program work?Sponsorship Program: The Department of Education firmly believes that every Tibetan child living in exile should be given the opportunity to receive a school education.
-Although each family is encouraged to pay required school fees, due to various hardships, many of them are unable to afford their child’s education.
-Our community contributes where it can and the Government of India provides generous assistance through subsidies, but without additional support, some families are unable to secure an education for their children.
+How does the DoE’s sponsorship program work?
+Sponsorship Program: The Department of Education firmly believes that every Tibetan child living in exile should be allowed to receive a school education.
+Although each family is encouraged to pay required school fees, many cannot afford their child’s education due to various hardships.
+Our community contributes where it can and the Government of India provides generous assistance through subsidies.
+Still, some families cannot secure an education for their children without additional support.
 Therefore, the DOE facilitates finding sponsors for them.

-How can one help a child or a group of child?The sponsorship selections of children are normally done on the basis of recommendations put forth by the Settlement Officers and Regional Tibetan Freedom Movement Offices.
-Cases, which are genuine, will remain in the waiting list until the sponsor for a child is found.
-Your wish to sponsor a child will thus be drawn from this waiting list although you will be initially send a case history of children on this list.
+How can one help a child or a group of children?
+The sponsorship selections of children are generally made based on recommendations put forth by the Settlement Officers and Regional Tibetan Freedom Movement Offices.
+However, genuine cases will remain on the waiting list until the sponsor for a child is found.
+Your wish to sponsor a child will thus be drawn from this waiting list, although you will be initially sent a case history of children on this list.

-Can I directly contact my sponsored child?Not under our present guidelines.
-This is primarily to avoid unwanted administrative problems for us and pressure on our sponsors.
+Can I directly contact my sponsored child?
+Not under our present guidelines.
+This is primarily to avoid unwanted administrative problems and pressure on our sponsors.
 Do contact us at [email protected] for more details.
-Please check us out at our sponsorships page for more details.
+Please check us out at our sponsorships page for more information.

-How can I send contributions; in cash or kind to the Department?Yes, we welcome all contributions whether in cash or kind.
-We will send an official receipt as promptly as we can and send an implementation report if you so desire.Our Bankers are:
+How can I send contributions, in cash or kind, to the Department?
+Yes, we welcome all contributions, whether in money or style.
+We will send an official receipt as promptly as possible and send an implementation report if you desire.
+Our Bankers are:

 - United Commercial Bank, Dharamsala, India